Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ### API Access

-Creating an API Key
+Getting Connected to the API

+ 1. Go to your TOPdesk portal (e.g., https://customer.topdesk.net/), and log into an operator account.
+ 2. Go to Modules > Supporting Files > Overview > Permission groups.
+ 3. Select the New Permission Group button.
+ 4. Enter a Name for the permission group.
-1. Create a new permission group and check the boxes indicated as described in the table above.
+ 5. Configure te correct permissions as described in the table above.
+ 6. Select the Save button.
+ 7. Select the Operators tab.
+ 8. Select the Links Wizard button.
-2. Add the operator you want to use for this connector to the permission group.
+ 9. Select the operator whose credentials you wish to use to access the TOPdesk API.
-3. Log-in using the operator account and go to user settings.
-4. Add a new API-KEY.
-TOPdesk calls this an 'application password'.
+10. Select the Link button.
+11. Select the user account icon in the top-right corner of the screen, and in the drop down, select My Settings.
+12. Under the Application passwords section, select the Add button.
+13. Enter an Application name.
+14. Select the Create button.
+15. Copy the Application password.

 To work with the API TOPdesk expects an application password, not the password used to login to the web interface.
 More information about this specific password can be found on the following [Documentation](https://developers.topdesk.com/tutorial.html#show-collapse-usage-createAppPassword) page.